Pink Friday 2: Gag City

 Prior to the album's release, Minaj's fans came together to begin an online marketing campaign and created an AI-generated city called "Gag City", which the rapper herself had previously coined and acknowledged on social media.
 Yahoo!
 Finance described the concept as "the pink metropolis inhabited by stans and brands alike," whereas Forbes described it as a "hyper-futuristic, uber-pink digital town complete with the same pink, dreamlike aesthetic featured in the album's cover art."

 The campaign gained major traction and saw participation from a variety of celebrities including Tyla, Bia, and Tyga.
 Additionally, multiple companies and brands also participated in the trend by announcing their arrival to "Gag City", including Spotify, Netflix, Bing, Converse, Genius, Amazon, Empire State Building, Chili's, Oreo, KFC, McDonald's, among others.
 The campaign was dubbed a "viral win" for Minaj.

 Singles

 In July 2022, Minaj previewed on her social media a song from the album that was originally titled "Freaky Girl", with the clip going viral and garnering over 20 million views on Instagram in its first day.
 The song was renamed "Super Freaky Girl", and was released as the album's lead single on August 12, 2022, a month after its preview.
 Its music video, directed by Joseph Kahn, was uploaded onto Minaj's YouTube account on September 1.
 The song debuted at number one on the US Billboard Hot 100 and the Hot R&B/Hip-Hop Songs chart a month later, marking Minaj's third number-one song on the Hot 100.
-The single proved to be Minaj's biggest solo hit, spending 11 weeks inside the top 10 of the Hot 100, 10 of which were consecutive.
+The single became one of Minaj's biggest solo hits, spending 11 weeks inside the top 10 of the Hot 100, 10 of which were consecutive.